Associate Provost and Director of Strategic Planning

 In January 2007 his travels extended beyond Europe when he lectured about current trends in arts administration training programs at the Institute for Theatre Research at Waseda University in Tokyo, Japan.
 In October and November 2009, Byrnes lectured on arts and culture management and strategic planning in Changsha and Beijing China on the campuses of Hunan Normal University and Renmin University.
 He returned to Renmin University to lecture on arts management in June 2010.
 In March of 2010, he was a guest speaker and lecturer at the LASALLE College of Arts in Singapore.
 He was one of the international presenters at the China Arts Administration Education Association (CAAEA) conference held in Beijing in September of 2010.
 In November 2010, he was a presenter in Koln Germany at an international symposium on arts management training programs.
 He also lectured on arts economics in Serbia at the University of the Arts in Belgrade in 2010.
 In June 2011 he was a guest lecturer at Viadrina University in Frankfurt (Order), Germany.
 Professor Byrnes is also a member of the Editorial Advisory Committee of the Asia Pacific Journal of Arts and Cultural Management.

 In December 2001, Byrnes was inducted into the National Theatre Conference (NTC), an honorary society of theatre professionals and distinguished educators.
-He maintains active memberships the Association of Arts Administration Educators (AAAE), Association of Theatre in Higher (ATHE), and in the Council for Advancement and Support in Education (CASE).
-Professor Byrnes also serves as a Director on the ESTA Foundation Board.
+He maintains active memberships the Association of Arts Administration Educators (AAAE), Association of Theatre in Higher (ATHE), and in the Council for Advancement and Support in Education (CASE)).
+Professor Byrnes also serves on the board of the ESTA Foundation.
 The ESTA Foundation is a non-profit, tax-exempt organization in New York City established in 2005 to create and support educational and charitable programs for the entertainment technology industry.
 He has also served on the Boards of the Utah Shakespearean Festival and the Cedar City Arts Council.

 He holds a B.A. in English from the University of New Mexico and a M.F.A. from UCLA in Design and Production from the School of Theatre, Film, and Television.
 He was born and raised in Buffalo, NY.
 He and his wife Christine, who hails from Toledo, Ohio, live in the Cross Hollow Hills area of Cedar City.
 Their children Alison, Emily, and Matt live and work in Ohio and he has a daughter Julie, who works and lives in Sacramento, California.